 Santiago offers a comprehensive range of restaurants with the Old Downtown area a good place to start.
 Evidence of Chile's German immigrants can be found in the city's coffee shops, usually serving delicious treats such as strudel.
 At night the area of Bellavista is filled with a vibrant night-time market with many small restaurants hosting live guitar or Latin music meaning you can eat, drink and dance all in the same place.
 Theatre in Santiago is renowned and the best place to sample music, dance and opera is at the prestigious Teatro Municipal.

-Here are some popular itineraries for a trip to Santiago
+Here are some popular itineraries that include a visit to Santiago

 Santiago Tailor made suggestions